danielaparker/jsoncons/README.md

 _"the JSONPath feature of this library, it's great"_

--"We use JMESPath implementation quite extensively"_
+_"We use JMESPath implementation quite extensively"_

 _"I finally decided on jsoncons after evaluating quite a few json libraries out there."_